-The students should get familiar with various approaches to law and legal processes.
-They should be able to appreciate dynamic character of the law and legal systems particularly in the context of socio-political history of the society.
-Endeavour should be made to develop among students critical thinking about the law, legal system and legal processes.
-The students should be in position to appreciate how diverse approaches to law influence decision-making in judicial courts.
+- The students should get familiar with various approaches to law and legal processes. - They should be able to appreciate dynamic character of the law and legal systems particularly in the context of socio-political history of the society. - Endeavour should be made to develop among students critical thinking about the law, legal systemand legal processes. - The students should be in position to appreciate how diverse approaches to law influence decision-making in judicial courts.

+Course Outcome (COs): The students will be able to:

-- Understand the meaning of law, jurisprudence and the purpose of law - Interpret the various schools of jurisprudence - Familiarize with the concepts of legal rights, persons, possession, ownership and title
+CO1: Understand the meaning of law, jurisprudence and the purpose of law.

+CO2: Gain knowledge about the various schools of jurisprudence.

+CO3: Comprehend with the concepts of legal rights, persons.

+CO4: Analyze the various sources of law.

+CO5: Evaluate the concepts of possession, ownership and title.

-Unit I: - Introduction: Meaning of the term jurisprudence, Norma and the normative system, Different types of normative system such as of games, languages, religious orders, unions, clubs and customary practice, Legal system as a normative order similarities and differences of the legal system with order normative system, Nature and definition of law
+Unit I:- Introduction: Meaning of the term jurisprudence ,Norma and the normative system, Differenttypes of normative system such as of games, languages, religious orders, unions, clubs and customary practice, Legal system as a normative order similarities and differences of the legal system with order normative system, Nature and definition of law

-Unit II: - Schools of Jurisprudence: Analytical positivism, Natural law, Historical school, Sociological school, Economic interpretation of law, The Modern PIL, social justice, compensatory jurisprudence, The Bharat jurisprudence, The Ancient: the concept of 'Dharma'
+Unit II: - Schools of Jurisprudence: Analytical positivism ,Natural law ,Historical school, Sociological school, Economic interpretation of law, The Modern PIL, social justice, compensatory jurisprudence ,TheBharat jurisprudence, The Ancient : the concept of Dharma'

-Unit III: - Purpose of Law: Justice, Meaning and kinds, Justice and law approaches of different schools, Power of the Supreme Court of India to do complete justice in a case.
-Article 147, Critical studies, Feminist jurisprudence.
+Unit III: - Purpose of Law: Justice ,Meaning and kinds ,Justice and law approaches of different schools,Power of the Supreme Court of India to do complete justice in a case.
+Article 147,Critical studies Feministjurisprudence .

-Unit IV: - Sources of Law: Legislation, Precedents, concept of stare decisis, Customs, juristic writings.
+Unit IV: - Sources of Law: Legislation ,Precedents, concept of stare decisis, Customs ,juristic writings

-Legal Rights & Persons: the concept, Rights kinds, Right duty correlation, Nature of personality, Status of the unborn, minor, lunatic drunk and deal persons, corporate personality 6.4 Dimensions of the modern legal personality Legal personality of non- human beings.
+Unit IV:- Legal Rights & Persons: the concept , Rights kinds, Right duty correlation, Nature of personality, Status of the unborn, minor, lunatic drunk and deal persons, Corporate personality 6.4 Dimensions of themodern legal personality Legal personality of non-human beings.

-Unit V: - Possession, Ownership & Title: the concept 7.1 kinds of possession, the concept of ownership 8.1 kinds of ownership 8.2 Difference between possession and ownership, Title, Property- the concept.
+Unit V:- Possession, Ownership & Title: the concept 7.1 kinds of possession, the concept of ownership

+8.1 kinds of ownership 8.2 Difference between possession and ownership, Title, Property- the concept.

 Bodenheimer Jurisprudence - The Philosophy and Method of Law (1996), Universal Delhi.
 Fitzgerald (ed).
 Salmond on Jurisprudence (1999) Tripathi, Bombay